cagilceren/PHP---Simple-TODO-List---REST-API/README.md

 - to **Create** a new reminder to the database "post()",

-- to **Read** a existing reminder in the database "get()",
+- to **Read** an existing reminder in the database "get()",

 - to **Update** an existing reminder in the database "put()",

 - to **Delete** an existing reminder from the database "delete()".

-Additionally, i have created a "getAll()" function in order to get all the existing reminders in the database.
+Additionally, I have created a "getAll()" function in order to get all the existing reminders in the database.

-Moreover, i have used PHP Prepared Statements to prevent the MySQL Injection.
+Moreover, I have used PHP Prepared Statements to prevent the MySQL Injection.
 (See: [Prepared Statements](https://www.php.net/manual/en/mysqli.quickstart.prepared-statements.php)).

-In the functions I have checked the possible error resources and throwed a related Exception.
-Later on i catched these Exceptions globally to show a structured error message for applications repository layer.
-Successfull requests return "HTTP 200 OK" while unsuccessfull ones return "HTTP 500 Internal Server Error!".
+In the functions I have checked the possible error resources and threw a related Exception.
+Later on I caught these Exceptions globally to show a structured error message for applications repository layer.
+Successful requests return "HTTP 200 OK" while unsuccessful ones return "HTTP 500 Internal Server Error!".

 ## Usage